NT/2000/XP: Display or view the Windows routing table

-During troubleshooting and system configuration, it is sometimes helpful to get a look at a host’s routing table.
-This recipe describes viewing the routing table from the command prompt in Windows.
+During troubleshooting and system configuration, looking at a host’s routing table is sometimes helpful.
+This tutorial describes viewing the routing table from the command prompt in Windows.

 From a command prompt, type the following command to view the complete routing table: